-Op-Ed: The Global Counterinsurgency Against ISIS
+Op-Ed: The Global Counterinsurgency Against ISISrise of isis

 All opinion articles are the opinion of the author and not necessarily of American Military News.
 If you are interested in submitting an op-ed please email [email protected]